 In March 2022, the North Falls Statement of Community Consultation was published, setting out the project's approach to consultation including who will be consulted and how.

-This third consultation phase provides the opportunity for the public to give the North Falls team useful information and influence the proposals that will be included in the final application.
+This third consultation phase provided the opportunity for the public to give the North Falls team useful information and influence the proposals that will be included in the final application.

 Full details about North Falls consultation can be found in the PEIR chapter: